dsc-iem/Dristi-Hacktoberfest22/README.md

 # Dristi : A guide to college freshers
 ## ⭐ About Dristi
-**Dristi is an application that aims for bringing the best resources (Software based) for the students studying in the colleges especially for the first year.**
+**Dristi is an application that aims for bringing ones ideas, thoughts to the virtual world .
+So you can post your fav picture tell your experience , Others will like or comment on it .**
 ## 🧑‍💻 Tech Stack / Prerequisites
 ![Firebase](https://img.shields.io/badge/firebase-%23039BE5.svg?style=for-the-badge&logo=firebase)
 ![Kotlin](https://img.shields.io/badge/kotlin-%230095D5.svg?style=for-the-badge&logo=kotlin&logoColor=white)